Why Is Location Important In A Story?

 Think of a mansion overlooking the ocean or gulf course that commands top dollars.

-Case in point, think of the role of New York plays in Woody Allen’s movies, or location significance in Miami Vice and Hawaii Five-0 TV shows.
+Case in point, think of the role New York plays in Woody Allen’s movies, or location significance in Miami Vice and Hawaii Five-0 TV shows.

 And in marketing, targeting people by location is an important factor that shapes the entire details of the message.